sambacha/refarch-kc-ms/fleet-ms/README.md

 * [x] The information about each ship is kept in a json file for a fleet.
 Ships are uniquely identified by their name (as shipID).
 * [x] The capacity of a ship is represented by a matrix, number of rows x number of columns to make it simpler.
 Therefore the total number of container is rows*columns.
-* [x] Support GPS lat/log position reports, as ship position event, of the position of the ship a different points in time.
-This is modeled as csv file with one row of lat,log pair, a row representing a time stamp.
+* [x] Support GPS lat/log position reports, as ship position event, of the position of the ship a different point in time.
+This is modeled as csv file with one row of (lat,log) pair, a row representing a time stamp.
 (1h?)
 * [ ] Generate ship event when leaving source port and when entering destination port, and when docked.
 * [ ] Define query of what happen to a ship from a given time to retrace its past voyages.